 Brandeis in Siena

 The curriculum for the Brandeis in Siena summer program is a combination of studio experience, art history coursework, and field trips to historic cultural sites in Tuscany.
-You will study the context of Italian masterworks in the classroom, visit the masterworks on fieldtrips, and practice techniques used by the masters in the studio.
+You will study the context of Italian masterworks in the classroom, visit the masterworks on fieldtrips, and practice techniques in the studio that were used by the experts of the Renaissance.
 Integration between the two courses and the field trips will give you a holistic understanding of this unique and culturally important environment.
 This hands-on program is designed to fully immerse students in the understanding and creation of art and specifically painting.
 All aspects of this program will deepen your appreciation of art and can be incorporated into your own existing practice.

 The program is a collaborative partnership between Brandeis University and the Siena Art Institute consisting of two courses taught in English, one Studio Art course and one Art History course.
 A Brandeis professor will teach one of the courses and an instructor from the Siena Art Institute will teach the other course.
 The Brandeis faculty within the Department of Fine Arts will teach their respective course in alternate years.